SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/overview/envir-and-tools.md

 ---
 uid: crmscript_howto
 title: How do I create and run CRMScripts?
-author:
+author: Bergfrid Dias
-so.date:
+so.date: 10.27.2021
 keywords:
 so.topic: howto
 ---

 # How do I create and run CRMScripts?

-To use CRMScripts in your SuperOffice environment, you need a subscription to Expander Services.
+To use CRMScripts in your SuperOffice environment, you need a subscription to Developer Tools (previously Expander Services).

 ## Creating CRMScripts